statelyai/xstate/docs/guides/models.md

 Modeling machine events in a model gives two benefits:

-- events can be created by calling `model.events.eventName()`
+- Events can be created by calling `model.events.eventName(...)`
-- provides type information to the machine definition, providing event-specific type safety for action definitions
+- Provides type information to the machine definition, providing event-specific type safety for action definitions

 ```ts
 import { createModel } from 'xstate/lib/model';